suffolklibraries/lgc/content/collections/events/knit-seagull-30-05.md

     content:
       -
         type: text
-        text: 'The bar is open for teas/coffees.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Pop in for 30 minutes or stay for two hours.'
+        text: 'The bar is open for teas/coffees.
+Pop in for 30 minutes or stay for two hours.'
   -
     type: heading
     attrs: